imbrem/old-isotope-semantics/semantics.typ

 );
 #grammar(isotope-grammar)
 Note that we implicitly quotient up to α-equivalence, and that our grammar does not include a notion of function.

+/*
+TODO: change syntax for set of base types, instructions to avoid conflicting with effectful categories */

 The grammar given is parametrized over a set of _base types_ $X ∈ cal(V)$ and _instructions_ $f ∈ cal(I)$.
 We will denote the set of valid types with base types $cal(V)$ as $types(cal(V))$.